 If the ECC calendar shows that a practice session is scheduled, then read the calendar event for the practice session and contact the session’s host to see if there will be any empty space during the practice session.
-If so, then contact that practice session’s host to request to join the practice.
-To contact a practice session’s host, look up their contact information in the ECC Membership Directory which can be found online in the members-only area of the ECC website.
-Help the practice session host to keep the facility in good shape during and immediately after the session.
+You should be able to find the host’s contact information in the online ECC Membership Directory which is viewable in the members-only section of the ECC website.
+Help the practice session host to keep the facility in good shape during the session.

 Don’t practice alone.
 Make sure that somebody else is in the ice house with you in case of emergency.

-Usually you will not need to pebble or nip before practice.
-Only pebble the ice if you are trained and cleared by the iceops crew.
-If you pebble then send an email to iceops@ so that they can adjust ice maintenance activities accordingly.
+Usually you will not need to do any ice maintenance.
+Only pebble, nip, rack, etc. the ice if you are trained and cleared by the iceops crew.
+If you alter the ice at all, then send an email to iceops@ so that they can adjust ice maintenance activities accordingly.

 ECC provides “hack protector” boxes, located near each hack.
 Put one in place around your sheet’s far hack to protect it from damage by curling stones and to protect the ice and stones from damage caused by hitting the hack.
 Remove all hack protectors from hacks when not in use because if they sit on the ice for many hours then they will damage the ice around the hacks.

 Practice time can be a good time to introduce new people to curling.
-If you bring a non-member onto the ice to teach them, then have them sign a waiver, take responsibility for them, and help them to be successful and safe.
+If you bring a non-member onto the ice to teach them, then have them sign a waiver online, take responsibility for them, and help them to be successful and safe.

 Help the practice session host to close the facility properly.
-They might need help with cleaning, turning off lights (check bathrooms for lights), turn down the heat, lock doors, sweep up messes, rearrange chairs, etc.
+They might need help with cleaning, turning off lights (check bathrooms for lights), turning down the heat, locking doors, tidying up messes, rearranging chairs, etc.

-If you notice anything odd or unusual, then notify the practice session host and if needed call the numbers posted behind the bar.
+If you notice anything odd or unusual, then notify the practice session host and if needed call the numbers posted near the telephone.
 In case of emergency, dial 911.
-If anything gets damaged during your session, or if you have any suspicions or questions, send email to the Practice Coordinator and/or to iceops@
+If anything gets damaged during your session, or if you have any suspicions, questions or suggestions, then send email to iceops@